milesial/Pytorch-UNet/README.md

 By default, the `scale` is 0.5, so if you wish to obtain better results (but use more memory), set it to 1.

 Automatic mixed precision is also available with the `--amp` flag.
 [Mixed precision](https://arxiv.org/abs/1710.03740) allows the model to use less memory and to be faster on recent GPUs by using FP16 arithmetic.
+Enabling AMP is recommended.

 ### Prediction